tjdevries/nvim-code-highlight.obsidian/README.md

-# Obsidian Include Code
+# Obsidian: Neovim Highlighter

-You can do `Obsidian Code Include: Add a CODE INCLUDE Block` to make use of this :)
+Neovim can emit HTML.

-you might have to edit the buffer to trigger the update.
+Let's use it to make beautifully styled HTML blocks in Obsidian.